idaholab/MontePy/README.md

 # MCNPy

-A python library to parse and modify MCNP input files.
+A python library to read, edit, and write MCNP input files.

 ## Installing